Tesla Model 3 Insurance Rates

 Rates are averaged for all Tesla Model 3 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Affordable Tesla Model 3 Insurance
+How to Shop for Low Cost Tesla Model 3 Insurance

-The list below is a brief review of the data presented in the illustrations above.
+The points below are a review of the material that was presented in the illustrations above.

-- Consumers who want higher liability limits will pay approximately $420 each year to raise from a minimum limit to 250/500 limits
+- Insureds who purchase increased liability limits will pay around $420 annually to go from a 30/60 limit to a 250/500 level

 Rate Tables and Charts